 Specific instructions on how to apply for, update, or verify an UEI number or SAM registration or establish an AOR are included below in the steps for applying through Grants.gov.

 Applicants are advised that FEMA may not make a federal award until the applicant has complied with all applicable SAM requirements.
 Therefore, an applicant’s SAM registration must be active not only at the time of application, but also during the application review period and when FEMA is ready to make a federal award.
 Further, as noted above, an applicant’s or recipient’s SAM registration must remain active for the duration of an active federal award.
 If an applicant’s SAM registration is expired at the time of application, expires during application review, or expires any other time before award, FEMA may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making a federal award to another applicant.

-Per 2 C.F.R. § 25.110(c)(2)(iii), if an applicant is experiencing exigent circumstances that prevents it from obtaining an UEI number completing SAM registration prior to receiving a federal award, the applicant must notify FEMA as soon as possible by contacting firstname.lastname@example.org and providing the details of the circumstances that prevent completion of these requirements.
+Per 2 C.F.R. § 25.110(c)(2)(iii), if an applicant is experiencing exigent circumstances that prevents it from obtaining an UEI number and completing SAM registration prior to receiving a federal award, the applicant must notify FEMA as soon as possible by contacting firstname.lastname@example.org and providing the details of the circumstances that prevent completion of these requirements.
 If FEMA determines that there are exigent circumstances and FEMA has decided to make an award, the applicant will be required to obtain an UEI number, if applicable, complete SAM registration within 30 days of the federal award date.

 DHS is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
 DHS encourages or requires applicants to submit their applications online through Grants.gov, depending on the funding opportunity.